XMPro/Blueprints-Accelerators-Patterns/docs/_patterns/Asset-Monitoring-Binary-Classification.md

 ### 2. Run SQL Scripts

-&nbsp;&nbsp;1.
-Execute the scripts in SQL Server &nbsp;&nbsp;2.
-Ensure the data is successfully loaded into the database {: .notice--info}
+&nbsp;&nbsp;2.1 Execute the scripts in SQL Server<br />
+&nbsp;&nbsp;2.2 Ensure the data is successfully loaded into the database {: .notice--info}

 ### 3. Import the Data Stream

-    * Select highest agent version number on import if prompted.
+&nbsp;&nbsp;3.1 Select the highest agent version number on import, if prompted<br />
-    * Assign Access to others as required
+&nbsp;&nbsp;3.2 Assign Access to others as required<br />
-	* Edit the XMPro agents and ensure the URL and Integration Key are selected
+&nbsp;&nbsp;3.3 Edit the XMPro agents and ensure the URL & Integration Key are selected<br />
-	* Edit the Recommendation agent and ensure the URL and Integration Key are selected
+&nbsp;&nbsp;3.4 Edit the Recommendation agent and ensure the URL & Integration Key are selected<br />
-	* Edit the Azure SQL agent and ensure the Server Instance, Username and Password fields are filled in correctly
+&nbsp;&nbsp;3.5 Edit the Azure SQL agent and ensure the Server Instance, Username & Password fields are filled in correctly<br />
-	* Click Apply and save the data stream (Click Save on the Action Bar, or CTRL + S on the keyboard)
+&nbsp;&nbsp;3.6 Click Apply and save the data stream (Click Save on the Action Bar, or CTRL + S on the keyboard)<br />
-	* Publish the data stream and open the live view
+&nbsp;&nbsp;3.7 Publish the data stream and open the live view<br />
-	* Ensure there is data in the live view at the Post telemetry agents
+&nbsp;&nbsp;3.8 Ensure there is data in the live view by monitoring the Post telemetry agents {: .notice--info}

 ## Contributing
 This repository was created by <a href="https://xmpro.com/">XMPro</a>.
 For assistance or requests, please contact <a href="mailto:support@xmpro.com">support@xmpro.com</a>

-## License
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)